In this article

 Other cost considerations to keep in mind

-In addition to all the factors listed above, there are a few elements that new after-school nannies and sitters may not know to consider when figuring out their rates.
-These include:
+In addition to all the factors listed above, here are a few elements that new after-school sitters and nannies may not know to consider when figuring out their rates:

 Parents’ budgets